Thyroid Supplements and You

 The ingredient list that you see above is actually fairly good.

-It has a decent spread of ingredients which cover thyroid function, thyroid conversion, and other quality ingredients such as guggul and turmeric.
+It has a decent spread of ingredients that cover thyroid function, thyroid conversion, and other quality ingredients such as guggul and turmeric.

 This product is fairly comparable to my own product T3 Conversion Booster which is probably why I like it.